dib-lab/2022-paper-branchwater-software/manuscript.md

 This doesn’t work at all for searching 800,000 metagenomes.
-The main challenges are (1) many very large data sets that (2) do not easily fit in memory (3) being queried by 1-1000 query genomes.
+The main challenges are (1) many very large data sets that (2) do not easily fit in memory (3) being queried by 1-1000 query genomes at once.
 An additional practical challenge was that much of the sourmash CLI and Python library UX is designed for end users and is hence slow and not supportive of batch processing.
+In particular, the sourmash CLI and Python library is single-threaded.

 One possible solution is a parallel workflow / scatter-gather.
-Overhead on shell commands and workflow coordination was significant.
-Instead luiz wrote rust thing described below.
+Overhead on shell commands and workflow coordination was significant, and we decided to implement a purpose-built multithreaded solution instead.

 ## Methods {.page_break_before}